openearth/xbeach-docs/xbeach_manual.rst

 Horizontal viscosity
 ~~~~~~~~~~~~~~~~~~~~~

+.. seealso:: The Smagorinsky model is implemented in :f:func:`flow_timestep_module/visc_smagorinsky`.

 The horizontal viscosity (:math:`{v}_{h}`) is by default computed
 using the Smagorinsky (1963) model to account for the exchange of